Family Purge Documentation

 Add-Ins tab → AUTOM8LABS panel → Family Purge

 The AUTOM8LABS panel is shared with other AUTOM8LABS tools.
-Family Purge runs against the active project document - Clean Folders (a separate workflow) does not need a project open.
+Family Purge runs against the active project document - Purge Folder (a separate workflow) does not need a project open.

 Supported Revit Versions